 If you have rights over an area of registered common land, you may only apply for a restriction directly related to the rights you hold.

-Relevant authorities may give public safety restrictions on access land without receiving an application where they consider this necessary.
-The relevant authority is:
+Relevant authorities may give public safety restrictions on access land without receiving an application, where they consider this necessary.

 The Met Office has developed a Fire Severity Index (FSI) to give an objective method of identifying when exceptional conditions occur.
 You can view the FSI maps on the Met Office website.

-If you feel that a fire prevention restriction is required for your land, contact the OACC for more information.
+Contact the OACC if you feel that a fire prevention restriction is required for your land.
 You need to do this before exceptional conditions occur, to avoid unnecessary delay at those times.